gonengazit/Celia/README.md

 **Currently not working on web:**

-- Saving TASes (technically it does work, but there is no ability to download them to your computer)
 - Opening custom carts
 - Clipboard
-- Many keybindings (as they come in conflict with keybindings your browser has)
+- Many keybindings (as some of them come into conflict with the ones your browser has, and even if that wasn't an issue shift and ctrl modifiers seemingly don't work)

 ## Controls
 * __L__ - advance 1 frame forward